Shushuda/DragonSpeedway/DragonSpeedway/README.md

 6. Go inside **Sounds** directory.
 7. Go inside **Custom** directory and add your **sound** files in either **.mp3** or **.ogg** format.
 These files can be named however you like, just don't use special characters - I can't guarantee they will work.
 8. Go back to the addon directory - **DragonSpeedway_Music**.
+9. Rename **registerFiles.bat.txt** file to **registerFiles.bat**.
-9. Run **registerFiles.bat** file.
+10. Run **registerFiles.bat** file.
-10. RESTART THE GAME!
+11. RESTART THE GAME!
 These files won't be visible with a simple */reload*, you need to restart the entire game client!
-11. You're done, your custom music should now be displayed in addon's settings in the game.
+12. You're done, your custom music should now be displayed in addon's settings in the game.
 Pick the ones you like, you can also mute certain sounds if you want to, for example, play music without any sound effects.

 ## How to add custom music and SFX (manually - all Operating Systems)